Against the Grain: A program about politics, society and ideas.

 Hemispheric Institute of Performance and Politics @ NYU: The Hemispheric Institute of Performance and Politics is a collaborative, multilingual, and interdisciplinary consortium of institutions, artists, scholars, and activists throughout the Americas.

 The Immanent Frame: Secularism, religion, and the public sphere.

-Institute for Research on Women and Gender @ Columbia: The Institute for Research on Women and Gender is the locus of interdisciplinary feminist scholarship and teaching at Columbia University.
+Institute for Research on Women, Gender, and Sexuality @ Columbia: The Institute for Research on Women and Gender is the locus of interdisciplinary feminist scholarship and teaching at Columbia University.

 Killing the Buddha: Killing the Buddha is a religion magazine for people made anxious by churches, people embarrassed to be caught in the “spirituality” section of a bookstore, people both hostile and drawn to talk of God.

 The Nation Magazine: The Nation will not be the organ of any party, sect, or body.
 It will, on the contrary, make an earnest effort to bring to the discussion of political and social questions a really critical spirit, and to wage war upon the vices of violence, exaggeration, and misrepresentation by which so much of the political writing of the day is marred.

 National Women’s Studies Association: Leading the field of women’s studies in educational and social transformation.